FlatLands: Generative Floormap Completion From a Single Egocentric View: Conclusion

-This benchmark targets \emph{binary} traversability only, without semantic cues~\cite{Song2017SSCNet,Behley2019SemanticKITTI,diffbev}, and assumes simplified pinhole intrinsics that do not capture the diversity of real robotic cameras.
+We presented a unified benchmark for single-view BEV floor completion with identical conditioning, masking, and scoring across deterministic, ensemble, and stochastic methods, with explicit ID and OOD splits.
+Three findings emerge: (1)~stochastic generators with oracle selection surpass all deterministic predictors, confirming that posterior sampling recovers completions no single-pass estimator can match; (2)~FM+XAttn concentrates variance at layout boundaries while ensemble seeds diverge globally---epistemic spread is a poor proxy for aleatoric layout ambiguity; (3)~method ordering is preserved on the OOD split, indicating stable generalization. \paragraph{Limitations \& Future Work.} This benchmark targets \emph{binary} traversability only, without semantic cues~\cite{Song2017SSCNet,Behley2019SemanticKITTI,diffbev}, and assumes simplified pinhole intrinsics that do not capture the diversity of real robotic cameras.
 It also omits \emph{graded} traversability (\eg stairs, slopes, \etc), which would better reflect the feasible traversability constraints of heterogeneous embodied platforms like mobile, legged, or aerial robots.
 Failure analysis (\cref{fig:failure_case}; \cref{supp:failure_cases}) indicates that when most ground-truth floor is unobserved, boundary placement becomes under-determined; consequently, all methods produce local defects poorly captured by IoU alone.
 Promising directions include expanding the source datasets to improve architectural diversity and building typologies; extending to multi-storey and multi-room settings; incorporating RGB and semantic cues for conditioning; adopting traversability definitions for different robotic systems; exploring modern backbones~\cite{vaswani2017attention,Dosovitskiy2021ViT,Peebles2023DiT,mhc,Chen2018PixelSNAIL,Xu2021Anytime}; and moving beyond single-view input to multi-view settings.
-Ethical considerations are discussed in~\cref{supp:ethics}.
+Ethical considerations are discussed in~\cref{supp:ethics}. \paragraph{Applications.} Completed floormaps can serve as probabilistic spatial priors for belief-space planning~\cite{matterdoor,Han2020PlanningUnknown,kurniawati2022partially,Curtis-RSS-24}, active perception~\cite{ramakrishnan2020occant, garg_2020}, SLAM back-ends~\cite{Durrant-Whyte2006,cadena2016past,maggio2025vggtslam,Sarlin2023OrienterNet}, and generative motion planning~\cite{Carvalho2023MotionPlanningDiffusion,Lu2024CollisionProbability,tang2024diffuscene,chord}.
+Because the representation is an abstract binary grid, the completion stage is sensor-agnostic.
+Closed-loop evaluation under map uncertainty~\cite{Savva2019Habitat,Platt2010BeliefSpacePlanning,Curtis-RSS-24} is a natural next step extending to planning and navigation~\cite{ho2025mapex, Baek2025PIPE, Bircher2016NBV}.